terrymathew888/PropChain/README.md

 npx hardhat verify --network sepolia DEPLOYED_CONTRACT_ADDRESS
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenZeppelin for secure smart contract libraries
-- Hardhat for the development environment
-- RainbowKit for wallet integration
-- The Ethereum community

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

 ---

-Built with ❤️ by the Millow Team